Analytical coarse grained potential parameterization by Reinforcement Learning for anisotropic cellulose: Results

-Lower computational cost is the key advantage of coarse grained models.
-Computation efficiency of this CG model and its AA counterpart are compared by simulation performance reported by simulation software respectively.
-A series of square periodic CNC (square means row number and column number of cross section of CNC is the same) equilibrium simulations of different sizes are used as benchmarks, in which atom number of AA models is ranged from 7000 to 900000.
-Cause HB nonbonded interaction do not support GPU acceleration yet, AA simulation using only the same amount of CPU resources are presented\autoref{fig:computation_efficiency}.
-For CG simulations and AA simulations with CPU only, 6 cores are occupied exclusive for each task; for AA simulations accelerated by GPU, 6 cores and an additional exclusive GPU are allocated.
-The results confirm that this CG model could reach 20 times faster than AA models under using same resources and even twice faster than AA models with much more accelerations.
-When GPU accelerated HB nonbonded interaction is developed and tested, its potential will be fully exploited.
+The computational efficiencies of the AA and CG models were compared using equilibrium simulations.
+A sequence of square periodic CNCs (the word square indicates that the row and column numbers of the transverse section of the CNCs were the same) equilibrium simulations of different sizes were used, in which the atom number of the AA models ranged from seven kilos to one million.
+The benchmark simulations were performed using central processing units (CPU) and graphical processing units (GPU).
+The HB interaction does not support hardware acceleration, and the AA simulations using only the same amount of CPU resources are shown in Figure~\ref{fig:computational_efficiency}.
+For the AA and CG simulations using only the CPU, six cores were allocated exclusively to each task.
+Six cores and an additional exclusive GPU were allocated for the accelerated AA simulations using a GPU.
+The results confirmed that the CG model was 20 times faster than its AA counterpart when using the same resources.
+Even when referring to the AA models with additional GPU acceleration, the efficiencies of the CG models were tripled.
+When GPU-accelerated HB interaction is implemented and tested in the future, its potential can be fully exploited.